simonagren/simonagren.github.io/postscopies/2020-03-08--azurebot-nodejs-part4/index.md

 - [Ngrok](https://ngrok.com/download)

 # Project changes
 We will incorporate another component dialog to handle the user asking for help or wanting to restart the conversational flow.
-In the upcoming post we will also add some log out-logic to this dialog.
+In the upcoming post, we will also add some log out-logic to this dialog.

 This dialog will inherit from **componentDialog**
 ```typescript